 For the Romans were not proceeding in any regular order, but were mixed in helter-skelter with the wagons and the unarmed, and so, being unable to form readily anywhere in a body, and being fewer at every point than their assailants, they suffered greatly and could offer no resistance at all.

-It was a command-and-control nightmare for any commander, even a modern one with all the advantages of radio, maps, and GPS.
+It was a command-and-control nightmare for any leader, even a modern one with all the advantages of radio, maps, and GPS.
 For Varus it was an impossible situation.
 Troops could not form a battle line or fight in any depth, along the narrow path or in the dense surrounding woods.
-It is a testament to their discipline and training that they were able to close up and, defending themselves all the while from every side, build a fortified camp “so far as that was possible on a wooded mountain” in which to spend the night.
+It is a testament to their discipline and training that they were able to close up and, defending themselves all the while from every side, and to build a fortified camp “so far as that was possible on a wooded mountain” in which to spend the night.

 On the third day the Romans marched on, once again entering the forest (no other path of escape being open to them).
 If anything the enemy’s ranks were growing thicker, as tribesmen, hearing of the Romans plight, joined Arminius’ forces to take part in the victory (and plundering) that appeared imminent.
 The rain now beat down ever more ferociously, perhaps as great an enemy as the Germans who darted in-and-out of the trees to attack the Roman column.
 Dio paints a picture of chaos, with cavalry and infantry blundering into each other and into trees in the blinding rain.
 The muddy, boggy terrain The Romans suffered their greatest casualties here, on the third day.

 Modern reconstruction of the palisade prepared by Arminius near Kalkriese